Where Will LBJ Land? It All Depends on What Kind of Player He Wants to Be Next

 Why he's Harden

-James Harden is notorious for drawing fouls.
+Harden is notorious for drawing fouls.
 In the regular season, he led all players in free-throw attempts per game and converted at an 85.8 percent clip.

 LeBron, by contrast, had, before the 2018 playoffs, not gotten to the charity stripe as often or as effectively.
 Since taking his talents to South Beach in 2010, he had never led the NBA in postseason free throws per game despite driving to the rack more than just about anybody.
 He has been shaky at the free-throw line in years past, shooting below 70 percent in the previous two postseasons.

-Note: Editor's note: Every day this week—heading into the start of free agency on Sunday—Bleacher Report will look at every angle of LeBron James' upcoming decision with reports and features from our most plugged-in NBA reporters.
-Today, B/R looks at how LeBron's choice could be shaped by the role he wants to play on the court.